-The work depicts a young Apollo, mad with passionate love, chasing the nymph Daphne who flees in anguish, who begins to transform into a beautiful laurel tree before the astonished gaze of her stalker.
-I suggest that when observing the sculpture, you take a walk around it because the perspective changes a lot depending on the place, Daphne's hands transformed into laurel branches will leave you open-mouthed!
+The work depicts a young Apollo, mad with passionate love, chasing the nymph Daphne who flees in anguish, which begins to transform into a beautiful laurel tree before the astonished gaze of her stalker.
+I suggest that when observing the sculpture, you take a walk around it because the perspective changes a lot depending on the place.
+Daphne's hands transformed into laurel branches will leave you with your mouth open!

 2. The Rape of Proserpina, his most dramatic work

 If we continue with our sculptural route through Bernini's works, we will come across 'The Rape of Proserpina', an artistic ensemble that represents the tragic abduction of Pluto, god of the underworld, to Proserpina, daughter of Jupiter and Ceres.
 What impressed me the most?
-In the sculpture that gives a sense of drama, the characters look like flesh and blood.
+In the sculpture that gives a sense of drama, the characters seem to be flesh and blood.